dmollaaliod/headline-generation/README.md

 | **Trainable**     | 2.42   | 2.41  |
 | **Not trainable** | 2.51   | 2.52  |

 The experiments suggest that using pre-trained Glove embeddings do not help.
-Also, it seems that a smaller batch size gives better results.
+Also, it seems that smaller batch sizes give better results.